kr-stn/LakeR/README.txt

 Data:
-Ideally each Landsat scene is in its own subfolder and each band is represented as a single GeoTiff (exactly like Landsat data is provided by the USGS).
+Ideally each Landsat scene is in its own subfolder and each band is represented as a single GeoTiff (exactly as Landsat data is provided by the USGS).